 You’ll have access to exceptional clinical opportunities, including internships in settings such as hospital and private clinics, rehabilitation centers and geriatric care facilities throughout the Quad Cities.

-Most pre-PT students major in biology or psychology, but you could major in any area.
+Most pre-PT students major in biology, kinesiology or psychology, but you could major in any area.
 You’ll also complete pre-PT courses in biology, chemistry, physics, mathematics, psychology, sociology, Classics and speech communication.

 With your broad liberal arts background, you’ll have the empathy, cultural awareness and communication skills that can make you the best physical therapist you can be.

 • Augustana is one of only two undergraduate institutions with an articulation agreement with the respected graduate program in physical therapy at Washington University in St. Louis.
 This gives Augustana pre-PT students who have met established criteria a significant admissions advantage over students from other colleges.

 • Augustana also has a 3 + 2.5 Doctor of Physical Therapy coordinated degree program with St. Ambrose University in the Quad Cities, where students complete a three-year sequence of coursework including biology, chemistry and kinesiology before continuing at St. Ambrose.

 • Augustana’s five-year placement rate for students entering physical therapy graduate programs is 90%.

 • Among the high-tech laboratories in Augustana’s newly expanded Hanson Hall of Science are individual labs for anatomy and physiology, cell biology, genetics and human cadaver dissection.
 Very few undergraduates around the country have the opportunity to work in a human cadaver lab, especially on their own campus—giving our pre-PT students an edge in hands-on experience and graduate school.